redhat-openstack/website/source/documentation/quickstart.html.md

 Packstack takes the work out of manually setting up OpenStack.
 For a single node OpenStack deployment, run the following command.

-If on RHEL7, or Fedora 20/21, please make SELinux permissive for now, with: \`sudo setenforce permissive\`
+If on Fedora 20/21, please make SELinux permissive for now, with: \`sudo setenforce permissive\`

     packstack --allinone